Household Interview Questionnaires

 Extensive pretesting was completed prior to implementing the questionnaires in the field.

-Several types of quality control monitoring methods were implemented to ensure that high quality data were collected during the survey.
+Several types of quality control monitoring procedures were implemented to ensure that high quality data were collected during the survey.
 Interviewers were frequently accompanied on interviews and observed by field supervisors and NCHS staff to verify that the interviewing protocol was administered correctly.
 Interviewers were retrained on survey procedures when necessary.

 After collection, interview data were reviewed by the NHANES field office staff for accuracy and completeness of selected items.
 The interviewers were required to record interviews periodically and the recorded interviews were reviewed by NCHS staff and interviewer supervisors.